 5) Design a Custom Website

 Template websites are becoming a problem online.
-Too many contractors use run of the mill templates to showcase their services.
+Too many contractors use run-of-the-mill templates to showcase their services.
 These templates are not optimal for SEO and their coding structure leaves something to be desired.
-Custom websites can have full and in-depth schema markup while also optimizing for site speed, particularly on mobile.
-The code is custom and original and stands out to Google crawlerbots among the sea of monotony that competitors utilize.
+Custom WordPress websites can have full and in-depth schema markup while also optimizing for site speed, particularly on mobile.
+The code is custom and original and stands out to Google crawler bots among the sea of monotony that competitors utilize.

 6) Pay Per Click

 Google Ads (formerly Google AdWords) is one of the fastest ways to earn clicks online.
 Earn might be the wrong word actually, although well-designed ads to get credit over ones that lack execution.
 But for the most part, PPC clicks are paid for and therefore are not earned organically.
 PPC campaigns when managed properly can yield serious ROI but can also be a net negative when handled by a novice.
 PPC also lacks the sustainability of SEO.